 2.3 Comments on dimensionful fields

-for some tensor field $M^{\alpha}_{ab}.$ If $M^{\alpha}{}_{ab}$ is nonzero, then $\phi^{\alpha}$ is said to have some dimension, which so far is really just the statement that $\phi^{\alpha}$ is not a scalar field.
-Often the details of $M^{\alpha}_{ab}$ are broken down further to make more specific comments about the dimension — for example, if $M^{\alpha}_{ab}$ has an antisymmetric part, $M^{\alpha}_{[ab]} \neq 0$, then the field is said to have nonzero spin, because in this case $M^{\alpha}_{ab} \nabla^{a} \xi^b$ is nonzero for $\xi$ a field generating flat space rotations.
-If $M^{\alpha}_{ab} g^{ab}$ is nonzero then the field is said to have a nonzero scaling dimension.
+for some tensor field Mαab.
+If Mαab is nonzero, then ϕα is said to have some dimension, which so far is really just the statement that ϕα is not a scalar field.
+Often the details of Mαab are broken down further to make more specific comments about the dimension — for example, if Mαab has an antisymmetric part, Mα[ab]≠0, then the field is said to have nonzero spin, because in this case Mαab∇aξb is nonzero for ξ a field generating flat space rotations.
+If Mαabgab is nonzero then the field is said to have a nonzero scaling dimension.

-There's an additional subtlety we have to keep in mind when discussing field dimensions, however, which is that it is sometimes convenient to think of a field as having a dimension that is different from that associated with the tensor $M^{\alpha}_{ab}$.
-What this means in practice is fixing a tensor $N^{\alpha}_{ab}$ that is locally constructed from the fields, and declaring that you want to study how the theory responds to the family of perturbations given by
+There's an additional subtlety we have to keep in mind when discussing field dimensions, however, which is that it is sometimes convenient to think of a field as having a dimension that is different from that associated with the tensor Mαab.
+What this means in practice is fixing a tensor Nαab that is locally constructed from the fields, and declaring that you want to study how the theory responds to the family of perturbations given by

-I think it's wrong to call the dimension specified by $N^{\alpha}_{ab} \neq M^{\alpha}_{ab}$ an intrinsic property of the field, which is the philosophical point of view often taken in textbooks.
-I find it more instructive to say that we can pick any tensor $N^{\alpha}_{ab}$ that we like and call it a dimension assignment or a choice of dimension for $\phi^{\alpha},$ and study how the theory responds to the associated family of perturbations.
-This is sometimes useful because, as in the example of the $D>2$ scalar field given in section 1, there are field theories where choosing to work with equation (10) instead of equation (9) gives an enhanced set of vector fields $\xi^a$ whose associated variations of symmetries of the theory; for example, a judicious choice of $N^{\alpha}_{ab}$ makes the field variation associated to scale transformations a symmetry of the free scalar in any dimension.
+I think it's wrong to call the dimension specified by Nαab≠Mαab an intrinsic property of the field, which is the philosophical point of view often taken in textbooks.
+I find it more instructive to say that we can pick any tensor Nαab that we like and call it a dimension assignment or a choice of dimension for ϕα, and study how the theory responds to the associated family of perturbations.
+This is sometimes useful because, as in the example of the D>2 scalar field given in section 1, there are field theories where choosing to work with equation (10) instead of equation (9) gives an enhanced set of vector fields ξa whose associated variations of symmetries of the theory; for example, a judicious choice of Nαab makes the field variation associated to scale transformations a symmetry of the free scalar in any dimension.

 The one problem with choosing to study a dimension other than the standard Lie-derivative dimension is that it undermines the work we did in the previous two subsections to define the functional stress energy tensor.
 The functional stress energy tensor is useful in quantum field theories because, via equation (9), its correlation functions tell us how the theory responds to Lie derivatives of arbitrary compactly supported diffeomorphisms.
 But if we've decided that the field transformations we're interested in aren't Lie derivatives but some more general set given by equation (10), then this equation isn't so useful.

 For this reason, when you choose to study non-Lie-derivative families of field transformations, it is very common to also change the definition of the stress energy tensor to match the family of transformations that interests you.
 The stress energy tensor is now defined not by equation (6), which expresses how the path integral weight changes under a variation of the metric, but by a generalized equation which expresses how the path integral weight changes under a particular coupled variation of the metric and the fields.
-In particular, for any metric variation $\delta g_{ab},$ we declare that we are interested in how the path integral responds to the total variation
+In particular, for any metric variation δgab, we declare that we are interested in how the path integral responds to the total variation

 This will induce a corresponding change in the path integral weight, and we declare the stress tensor to be given by the formula

-Now, recall that for a compactly supported vector field $\xi^a,$ the path integral weight is invariant under the transformation $g \mapsto g - \lambda \mathscr{L}_{\xi} g,$ $\phi \mapsto \phi - \lambda \mathscr{L}_{\xi} \phi.$ We can think of this as two independent transformations that are applied simultaneously, one being given by
+Now, recall that for a compactly supported vector field ξa, the path integral weight is invariant under the transformation g↦g−λLξg, ϕ↦ϕ−λLξϕ.
+We can think of this as two independent transformations that are applied simultaneously, one being given by

 and the other being given by

-The second transformation is just the family $\delta_{\xi}$ associated with our chosen field dimension $N^{\alpha}_{ab}.$ Since the combined transformation leaves the path integral weight unchanged, the response of the path integral weight to the second transformation must be the negative of the response of the path integral weight to the first transformation.
+The second transformation is just the family δξ associated with our chosen field dimension Nαab.
+Since the combined transformation leaves the path integral weight unchanged, the response of the path integral weight to the second transformation must be the negative of the response of the path integral weight to the first transformation.
 I.e., we have

 In terms of the stress tensor defined by equation (11), this gives us